theoderoy/StoreControl/Documentation/provisioning.md

 # Installing DemoLoop authentically from Apple's Servers
-To install DemoLoop directly from Apple and patch it using StoreControl, you will need to provision it correctly to install it.
+To install DemoLoop directly from Apple and patch it using StoreControl, you'll need to provision it correctly to install it.

 - If you would like to skip these steps, sideloading DemoLoop with a third-party service to use it with StoreControl is supported, but you'll need to enter the Bundle ID of the DemoLoop instance later on.

 ## Requirements

 - A Mac or Windows computer *(that can run the latest of the following:)*
 - Apple Configurator 2 (for macOS only) or iMazing (for macOS and Window)